wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 12. Click on the **save** button.

+### 5. Matching items ordered on Wayfair with Item Variations in Plentymarkets:
+In order to properly handle incoming orders from Wayfair, the Wayfair plugin must match the Supplier Part Numbers in Wayfair's systems with a specific field of Item Variations in Plentymarkets.
+By default, the Wayfair plugin operates on the assumption that the `Variation Number` **(not to be confused with the Variation's ID)** of an Item's Variation in Plentymarkets will match the Wayfair Supplier Part Number.

+If the Wayfair Supplier Part Numbers for your organization are to be reflected in an alternative field in your Plentymarkets Item Variations, change the value of [the `Item Mapping Method` setting](settings_guide.md#item-mapping-method) and update the Variations accordingly.

+## 5. Making items available for sale on Wayfair
+Items that you want to sell on the Wayfair market must be considered active in Plentymarkets.
+The Plentymarkets user may also choose limit which Items are for sale on Wayfair. **Note that Inventory and ordered items are controlled at the `Variation` level.**

+To ensure that an Item is available for sale, follow these instructions:

+1. From the main Plentymarkets page, go to `Item` >> `Edit item`

+2. Search for item(s) and open them

+3. **For each item**, click `Variations` and open them

+4. **For each Variation**:

+    1. On the `Settings` tab, make sure that the `Active` checkbox in the `Availability Section`is checked.

+    2. If [the `Send all inventory items to Wayfair?` setting](settings_guide.md#send-all-inventory-items-to-wayfair) is **disabled**, go to the `Availability` tab of the Variation and add "Wayfair" to the list in the `Markets` area.

+    3. Click the `Save` button next to the Variation `ID` (not the higher-up button for the Item).

-## 7. Configuring the warehouse mapping.
+## 6. Configuring the Warehouse mappings to match Wayfair Supplier IDs.

-In order to update the inventory data in Wayfair's system, you need to map the warehouse ID's in your Plentymarkets system to the warehouse ID in Wayfair's system.
+In order to update the inventory data in Wayfair's system, you need to map the Warehouses in your Plentymarkets system to the Supplier IDs in Wayfair's system, on the [Warehouses](settings_guide.md#warehouses-page) page of the plugin's settings.

-1. Go to **System >> Markets >> Wayfair >> Home >> Tab: Warehouses**

-2. Click on **Add mapping**

-3. In the field **Warehouse** select the warehouse you want to map.

-4. In the field **Supplier ID**, enter your corresponding Wayfair Supplier ID.

-5. Click on **Save**

-## 8. Configuring Plentymarkets to send Confirmation of Delivery (ASN) to Wayfair
+## 7. Configuring Plentymarkets to send Confirmation of Delivery (ASN) to Wayfair

+### 7.1 Setting the Wayfair Plugin to send the correct shipping information to Wayfair
+Wayfair Plugin users that wish to ship orders by using their own accounts (rather than using Wayfair's shipping services) must update the [Ship Confirmation (ASN) configuration settings](https://github.com/wayfair-contribs/plentymarkets-plugin/blob/master/meta/documents/user_guide/en/settings_guide.md#ship-confirmation-asn-page) to reflect their specific configuration.

+If Wayfair's shipping services are to be used, the Wayfair plugin's ASN settings should be left in their default (`Wayfair Shipping`) state.

-### 8.1 Create Event for Plentymarkets Orders that sends shipment information to Wayfair
+### 7.2 Creating an Event for Plentymarkets Orders that sends shipment information to Wayfair

 1. Click **Setup** in the top navigation bar then go to **Orders >> Events**
 ![Create Event](https://i.ibb.co/NjDtY05/asn-02.png "Create Event")